 Key FLSA Provisions on Meal Periods

-Unpaid meal breaks are permissible under federal law if and only if, the employee is completely relieved of all duties for the full break duration.
-If the employee is required to remain available, monitor equipment, or perform any work duties during lunch, that break time must be counted as compensable work time and paid accordingly.
+Unpaid meal breaks According to FLSA meal and break rules, such breaks are permissible under federal law if and only if the employee is completely relieved of all duties for the full break duration.
+If the employee must remain available, monitor equipment, or perform any duties during lunch, that time is compensable and must be paid.

 Short rest breaks of 20 minutes or fewer are considered work time under the FLSA and must always be paid, regardless of what the employer calls them.